ShivamBhosale/ShivamBhosale/README.md

 # 👀 About Me:
-Interested to pursue my career in Data Science.<br>Committed to DS although I might have a crush on Mobile Application Development.<br>Currently reading Artificial Intelligence: A Modern Approach.<br>2022 Goal 🥅 : Learn the basics of blockchain development.<br> I periodically write blogs on [TeaandTech](https://www.teaandtech.org/)
+Interested to pursue my career in Data Science.<br>Committed to DS although I might have a crush on Mobile Application Development.<br>Currently reading Artificial Intelligence: A Modern Approach.<br> I periodically write blogs on [TeaandTech](https://www.teaandtech.org/)

 ## 🌐 Socials: